08/08.github.io/index.md

  - examples.js
 ---
 # What We Focus on?
-*  wireless communication and mobile computing
+*  Wireless Communication and Mobile Computing
-*  beacon technology solutions
+*  Beacon Technology Solutions
 *  Smart Surroundings